CLNEulalia/Express-Intro/readme.md

 })
 ```

+In the example below, the callback function is given two arguments: the first represents the HTTP request object and the second represents the HTTP response object.

-We've added a route and a handler for requests to the "/" route.
-In this case, we're sending the string `"hello world"` as the response.
+We've added a route and a handler for requests to the `"/"` route.
+In this case, we're sending the string `"Hello World"` as the response.
 Let's see if this takes effect in the browser:

 ```
 Cannot GET /
 ```

 No change.
 The running server won't change until we restart it and refresh the page.
 Once we do that, we'll see:

 ```
 Hello World